-The charging of parallel stacked inverters is synchronized and is governed by the master.
-The charger settings of slave inverters are ignored; the slaves use the master inverter settings.
+The charging of parallel stacked inverters is synchronized by the master inverter.
+The charger settings of slave or subphase masters are ignored.
+Slaves or subphase masters use the master inverter settings.

 No Charging

 If the inverter is not charging, any of the following conditions may apply: